Our Conspiracists, and Why We Love Them

 By Loren Seibold | 18 July 2020 |

 As one who once dreamed of writing fiction, I’m always astonished at the creativity of the plots and twists that fiction writers come up with.
 Particularly those who write what is called “speculative fiction” have delightfully imaginative ideas, ones that no one has ever thought of before.

-But the old truism holds true: truth is stranger than fiction.
+But the old truism holds true: truth is stranger.
 No one can beat the beliefs of real people who believe what their brains have concocted.
 And because they really believe it, they often manage to get others to believe it, too.